Below is a list of questions often asked by our customers.

 Opt-in Overdraft Privilege is not an available Business Overdraft Service

-If I request to opt out of Standard Overdraft Privilege, what does that mean?
+If I request to opt out of Standard Overdraft Privilege for my personal account, what does that mean?

 When you opt out of Standard Overdraft Privilege, Atlantic Union Bank will return checks and automated bill payments (ACH) when you do not have enough money in your personal checking account.
 It is important to remember that removing Standard Overdraft Privilege will not stop the payment of recurring debit card transactions.
 If you choose to remove Standard Overdraft Privilege, you also opt out of Opt-In Overdraft Privilege.

 If my account is overdrawn and has a negative balance, how quickly do I need to make a deposit?